SDS-AAU/UNISTRA-DS-2022/content/info/04_litetrature.md

 ### Data Science Cloud services

-* Notebook bases:
 * [Google Colab](https://colab.research.google.com): Googles popular service for editing, running & sharing Jupyter notebooks (Only Python Kernel, but R kernel can be accessed via some tricks)
 * [Deepnote](https://deepnote.com): New popular online notebook service with good integration to other services (Python, R & more)
 * [Kaggle](https://www.kaggle.com/): Also provides their own cloud-based service co create and run computational notebooks.
 Convenient, unlimited, but a bit slow (Pyhton, r ).
-* Instance based:
-   * [UCloud](https://cloud.sdu.dk): New cloud infrastructure provided by AAU, AU, SDU
-   * [AAU Strato](https://strato.claaudia.aau.dk/): AAU CLAUDIA infratructure.
-Very powerful, but access needs a bit of experience with working via terminal.

 ### Community